isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 #### Singapore Standard Industrial Classification (SSIC)

 **What is SSIC and why do i need it for my business?**
 <br>The SSIC is a code assigned to classify your business activities carried out in Singapore.
-These codes are used by various government agencies for statistics and reporting purposes.
+These codes are used for service delivery by government agencies and in the compilation and analysis of industry statistics for policy and business planning purposes.
+Each SSIC category comprises a 5-digit code and description of the business activity.

-To reserve your business name, you will need to provide the SSIC code for your business activities.
-Different business activities each have a different 5-digit SSIC code.
+To reserve your business name, you will need to provide the SSIC code(s) for your business activities.
 To find out your SSIC code, use our [Start a Business e-Adviser](https://eadviser.g2b.sg/startabusiness){:target="_blank"}.
 A complete list of the SSIC codes can be found [here](https://www.singstat.gov.sg/-/media/files/standards_and_classifications/industrial_classification/ssic2020-alphabetical-index.xlsx){:target="_blank"}.